m-mohsin-riaz/m-mohsin-riaz.github.io/_posts/2026-10-05-building-my-second-machine-learning-project.md

 Healthcare is one of the most important fields where Artificial Intelligence and Machine Learning can make a real difference.
 Through this project, I learned how data-driven technologies can assist in making healthcare predictions and support decision-making.

-This project was much more advanced than my previous work because it involved both Machine Learning model development and GUI integration.
+This project was supervised by **Dr. Bilal Ahmad**, who is an expert in Artificial Intelligence, Machine Learning, and Deep Learning at UET Faisalabad.
+Dr. Bilal Ahmad always encouraged us to work on medical datasets because they are collected with high precision and accuracy, making them ideal for training reliable Machine Learning models.

 ---